-- Both applicants have to be 18 years of age to get married without the consent of parents or legal guardians.
+- Both applicants have to be 18 years of age.
+Otherwise, they’ll need the consent of parents or legal guardians.
 Proof of age is a requirement.
 The type of proof can vary depending on the age of the applicants.

 - Couples applying for a marriage license must appear together to obtain the marriage license.
 The process cannot happen through proxies.